WrenSecurity/wrensec-deploy-tool/README.md

   - `deploy-all-releases`
-    Sequentially checks out each release of the current package, compiles it, signs it, and then deploys it to a provider.
+    Sequentially checks out each release of the current package, compiles it, signs it, and then deploys it to JFrog.

   - `deploy-current-release`
-    Compiles whatever version of the current package is checked out, then signs it and deploys it to a provider.
+    Compiles whatever version of the current package is checked out, then signs it and deploys it to JFrog.

   - `verify-all-releases`
     Sequentially checks out each release of the current package and verifies the